by Samuel Trautman, Videography and Photography courtesy of Samuel Trautman

 2. Duck Creek Falls

 Hidden in the central Laramie Range and part of the Laramie Peak Wildlife Habitat Management Area, Duck Creek Falls boasts a fall of 60 feet with a secondary fall to bolster the scenic beauty of the first.
+It runs highest in June, but access is very difficult and unmarked.
+The trailhead is two hours from Laramie, and many report having gotten lost.
+Please be prepared with a GPS and map, and respect private lands on the way.

 3. Little Medicine Bow Falls